 In 2000 the RealViz version 1.0 of retimer was licensed and released in Inferno 4 by Discreet Logic as the Motion node in batch.

 Today Double Negative continues its use of oflow tools and plugins.
-“Optical flow technologies have become ubiquitous in the compositor’s arsenal; the Furnace plugin suite for Shake from the Foundry has several tools that we find absolutely invaluable including Kronos (a very high quality retiming tool) and RigRemoval, an early beta of which was used extensively in thier work on Batman Begins.
-“In fact it is now hard to imagine life without optical flow,” notes Franklin.
+“Optical flow technologies have become ubiquitous in the compositor’s arsenal; the Furnace plugin suite for Shake from the Foundry has several tools that we find absolutely invaluable including Kronos (a very high-quality retiming tool) and RigRemoval, an early beta of which was used extensively in their work on Batman Begins.
+“In fact, it is now hard to imagine life without optical flow,” notes Franklin.

 Rayz & Cinespeed